Bachelor of Science Leisure Studies

 - Year 3 - Expanding and integrating your knowledge

-In the 5th semester, you will choose a minor at another university in the Netherlands or abroad.
+In the 5th semester, you will choose a minor at another university, preferably abroad (via our network of partner universities) or in the Netherlands.
 In the 6th and final semester, you will apply everything you have learned by:

 - investigating the contribution leisure can make to the development of urban space and city culture.